FernandoCarazoMelo/Machine-Learning-for-Biomedical-Data/README.md

 # Machine-Learning-for-Biomedical-Data

-Course of Machine Learning for Biomedical Data - TECNUN University of Navarra
+Course of Machine Learning for Biomedical Data - TECNUN University of Navarra.

 ## Guide